TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 ## 📄 Pages Sheet
-The pages sheet allows you to edit the content of the introductions and debriefing that the users may be shown.
-It also allows you to edit the amount of time that participants should be prevented from continuing past these pages.
+The pages sheet allows you to edit the content of the instructions and debriefing that the users may be shown.
+It also allows you to edit the enforced delays (with disabled continue button) on these pages.

 ### Formatting
 These page values can be formatted to include **bold**, _italic_, larger text, smaller text, coloured text, or any other formatting that is available in Google Sheets.
 This formatting will be converted to HTML to be shown to participants.
-To include newlines in this text, Google Sheets requires you to type _Alt + Enter_ instead of just Enter like most text editors.
+To include new lines in this text, Google Sheets requires you to type _Alt + Enter_ instead of just Enter like most text editors.